 Review the performance of the external auditors and approve in advance provision of services other than auditing.
-Consider the independence of the external auditors, including reviewing the range of services provided in the context of all consulting services bought by the Company.
+Consider the independence of the external auditors, including reviewing the range of services provided in the context of all consulting services bought by the company.
 The Board authorizes the Chairman of the Audit Committee to approve any non-audit or additional audit work which the Chairman deems as necessary and to notify the other members of the Audit Committee of such non-audit or additional work.

-Make recommendations to the Board regarding the reappointment of the external auditors and the compensation to be paid to the external auditor.
+Make recommendations to the Board regarding the external auditors to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company and the compensation to be paid to the external auditor.